immariam/a_test_automation_framework/README.md

 This repository contains automated tests for VoucherCodes' website's restaurant offers search functionality.

-Note: This framework was designed as part of an assignment.
-However, it serves as an example of a scalable test automation framework for web applications you might find useful :)
+Note: This framework serves as an example of a scalable test automation framework for web applications you might find useful :)

 ## Testing Framework and Assertion Library